puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 - 4-core server with 16 GB of RAM
   - Amazon EC2 m3.xlarge instance is adequate for this environment
-- At least 100 GB of free space in `/opt`
+- At least 100 GB of free space in `/opt` for PuppetDB
 - At least 4 GB of free space in `/var`

 ### Medium Environment